zoonoo/azure-docs.ko-kr/articles/iot-central/preview/howto-use-app-templates.md

 ---
-title: Azure IoT Central 응용 프로그램 내보내기 | Microsoft Docs
+title: Export an Azure IoT Central application | Microsoft Docs
-description: 솔루션 관리자로 서 다시 사용할 수 있도록 응용 프로그램 템플릿을 내보내야 합니다.
+description: As a solution manager, I want to export an application template to be able to reuse it.
 author: dominicbetts
 ms.author: dobett
 ms.date: 10/17/2019